-Like bewitching seductresses they entice their people, parading themselves as wise benevolent saviours with answers to all, but no sooner do they secure the seat to the most powerful offices of their lands, they turn insatiable wolves.
+Like bewitching seductresses they entice their people, parading themselves as wise benevolent saviours with answers to all.
+But no sooner do they secure the seat to the most powerful office of their lands, they turn insatiable wolves

-A shocking roll call of African leaders, who found power, ruling for years on end, most times with murderous iron fists, guaranteeing nothing but hell on earth for its helpless “black” citizens and still cunningly remain in office
+A shocking roll call of African leaders, who found power, ruling for years on end, often times with murderous iron fists, guaranteeing nothing but hell on earth for their helpless Black citizens

 Guinea’s president Alpha Conde